 including over a third of the top 25 banks

-working in our international finance centre
+working in our financial services sector

-Because the industry is always changing, we’re always on hand to cater for niche and digital banking providers, as well as traditional institutions – working with some of the biggest names in the world.
+Because the banking industry is always changing, we’re always on hand to cater for niche and digital banking providers, as well as traditional institutions – working with some of the biggest names in the world.

 Why Jersey for Banking?

+Offshore banking played a key role in the development of Jersey as a leading international financial services centre.
 Here are some of the reasons we’re one of the world’s preferred banking partners:

 - Our banking model is diversified and doesn’t rely on wholesale funding, meaning that money from other countries doesn’t go into the Jersey economy but instead goes to major banks in London, Paris, Frankfurt and other leading centres.
 This is why Jersey has received an AA-credit rating from Standard & Poors